cert-manager/website/content/en/docs/configuration/venafi.md

    NOTE: Do not select "Refresh Token Enabled" and set a *long* "Token Validity (days)".

-2. Create a new user with sufficient privileges to manage and revoke certificates in a particular policy zone.
+2. Create a new user with sufficient privileges to manage and revoke certificates in a particular policy folder (zone).

    E.g. `k8s-xyz-automation`